HamidDasht/hamiddasht.github.io/about.md

 ## Research

-I have a broad interest in the intersection of AI and computer security, including application of AI to computer security and AI security topics.
-Generally speaking, my B.Sc. thesis was on the application of AI in software security and my M.Sc. thesis is on adversarial machine learning.
+I have a broad interest in the intersection of AI and computer security, including the application of AI to computer security and AI security.
+Generally speaking, my B.Sc. thesis was on the application of AI in software security, and my M.Sc. thesis is on adversarial machine learning.

 #### Research Interests